 The only dispensary in St. Cloud is RISE St. Cloud Cannabis Dispensary.

+Yes.
 The dispensary in St. Cloud scans customers’ IDs to prevent selling cannabis products to underage persons.
 ID scanning also helps dispensaries to detect fake IDs.

 There is only one dispensary in St. Cloud, which is available to Minnesota-registered medical cannabis patients only.